 While our kindergarten students have the simplest transition, we want them to get to know a little about first grade before they leave school in June for the summer.
-Each kindergarten class makes a weekly visit to a first grade class for "Buddy Reading."
-The first graders give their kindergarten "buddies" a tour of their classroom and then they spend time reading their favorite books and/or their own writing to each other.
+Each kindergarten class makes a visit to a first grade class.
+The first graders give their kindergarten "buddies" a tour of their classroom and then they spend time reading their favorite books and/or doing an activity together.
 We believe this experience helps build excitement while easing the transition to first grade for our kindergarten students.